A Critical Appraisal of Fertility and Menstrual Tracking Apps

-I frequently see clients who have been relying on / using a fertility app in their efforts to conceive. the short answer:
+I frequently see clients who rely on fertility apps in their efforts to conceive.
+The short answer is:

-"Although we need more research in this area, the evidence so far suggests if you’re trying to have a baby, you shouldn’t rely too heavily on an app – particularly if you’re finding it hard to conceive".
+"Although more research is needed, current evidence suggests that if you’re trying to conceive, you shouldn’t rely too heavily on an app—especially if you’re experiencing difficulties.".

-A total of 140 apps were included in the final analysis, of which:
+Results A total of 140 apps were analyzed, with the following findings:

 The personalisation and convenience of apps makes them empowering and attractive.
 However they require some caution in their use.